A place that will always be in our hearts ♥♥

 The castle (11th-18th century) was built for military function.
 Its trapezoidal plan with four quadrilateral towers connected to the city walls was built by the first count of Conversano, Goffredo Altavilla, the so-called “Norman.”

 Hence, this beauty is known as Norman Castle.
-The castle sits on the highest point of the city.
+The castle sits at the highest point of the city.
 Inside the castle, there is an art gallery by seventeenth-century Neapolitan painter Paolo Domenico Finoglia.
 From the piazza outside the castle, you can see the Adriatic Sea in the distance (below).